fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Get-AzureStorageBlobCopyState.md

 ```

 ## DESCRIPTION
-The **Get-AzureStorageBlobCopyState** cmdlet gets the copy status of an azure_2 Storage blob.
+The **Get-AzureStorageBlobCopyState** cmdlet gets the copy status of an Azure Storage blob.

 ## EXAMPLES